spyder-ide/spyder-docs/doc/plugins/unittest.rst

 .. image:: /images/unittest/unittest-dependencies-view.png
    :alt: Spyder Unittest dependencies view in Spyder

-The output viewer can be used to directly view the output results of your testing.
+Finally, the output viewer can be used to directly view the output results of your testing.
 This view can be very useful for viewing the results of unittests.

 .. image:: /images/unittest/unittest-output-viewer.png
    :alt: Spyder Unittest output viewer in Spyder